9 Ways To Vet The Best Real Estate CPA

 #1 Track record

-I feel that one of the most crucial pieces of information that is needed is that the CPA has knowledge, skill and experience in the real estate field.
+I feel that one of the most crucial pieces of information that is needed is that the accounting firm has knowledge skill and experience in the real estate field.
 The longer their track record the better.

 Make sure this is one of the first questions you ask of them.

-One of the best sources are your real estate attorney or other investors that also use a real estate CPA.
-Networking with others is a great way to find out who they are using for tax advice.
+One of the best sources are your real estate attorney or other investors in your real estate community.

 #3 Fee structure